Last Updated on March 12, 2022 by Ellen Christian

 The best tip I can give you is to make sure that you cook it in a pan with a lot of butter or coconut oil so that it doesn’t stick.
 I’m a huge fan of my cast iron pans and always make sure there is enough oil or butter so they don’t stick and make a giant mess.

 That will really help make this the best French toast recipe you’ve ever tried!
+So, do you eat French toast with syrup?

 This maple toast recipe is absolutely delicious for breakfast or make breakfast for dinner for your family to enjoy.